bob-el-bot/BobTheBot/README.md

 ### ❤️ Make your server feel closer!
 Bob *loves* to make people feel connected with tons of friendly features such as `/hug`, `/hi`, `/poll`, and **more**.
 Plus if you want to spice things up you can use `/ship` to determine how good of a match people could make (according to the universe), or if you are *too shy* to tell someone how you really feel you can use `/confess` to have Bob send DM with your handwritten message!

+### 🖊️ The best quote system!
+Making memories is important and with `/quote new` you can do just that!
+Bob will *automatically* format the message, *and* dynamically let you know how long ago a quote was made.
+On top of that, you can add tags for searching through specific types of quotes.

 ### ✨ Stand out!
 Use `/fonts`, to transform your text into something that is *guaranteed* to grab users' attention., or use `/encrypt` to secure your message.